Bedgebury Forest: Running and orienteering

-Horseback Riding
+Horse Riding

 There are dedicated way-marked horse-riding trails across the forest that link to existing bridlepaths, creating a network of horse-friendly routes.
-Riders must be in possession of a TROT permit.
+Riders must have a TROT permit.

 Adventure play

-Bedgebury Forest has a specially designed adventure play area incorporating trails, swings, climbing walls and other child play facilities.
+Bedgebury Forest has a specially designed adventure play area incorporating trails, swings, climbing walls, and other child play facilities.
 A Go Ape adventure course was installed in spring 2007.